frankymz/ArticleQuery/README.md

 # articlequery
-Flask authoriztion is in application.py and the rest is mostly the client side.
-The screenshots below show the AWS developments.
+Flask authoriztion is in application.py and the src folder is the client side.
+The screenshots below show the AWS and Docker developments.

 ## Elastic Beanstalk server